 We have historically granted equity awards to our named executive officers exclusively in the form of stock options.
 However, in 2018, as a result of stockholder feedback, our compensation committee granted "full value" awards for the first time, and we granted restricted stock units, or RSUs, and performance vesting RSUs, or PSUs, to our named executive officers in 2018.
-In connection with its 2019 compensation decisions, our compensation committee evaluated the appropriate form of equity compensation for us and determined that the 2019 long-term incentive grants for our named executive officers should consist of RSUs and stock options.
-The compensation committee structured the target value of each named executive officer's 2019 equity award to consist of 50% RSU awards and 50% stock options.
+The 2018-2020 PSUs were structured to be eligible to vest at the end of a three-year performance period only if we met rigorous stock price hurdles and the executive remained in service with us.
+In connection with its 2019 and 2020 compensation decisions, our compensation committee evaluated the appropriate form of equity compensation for our executive team and determined that the 2019 and 2020 long-term incentive grants for our named executive officers who were serving as executive officers at such time should consist of 50% RSUs and 50% stock options.
 The compensation committee believed RSUs were appropriate and necessary to retain our named executive officers over the long term and align their interests with our stockholders, as these awards provide value if the executive remains with us over a four year period, and the value delivered is directly dependent on our stock price.
-The compensation committee did not grant PSUs in 2019 because it felt that the 2018 PSUs continued to provide a meaningful proportion of unearned "performance-vesting" equity incentive to our named executive officers (particularly for our CEO who received 50% of his entire 2018 equity award target in the form of PSUs), as the PSUs remained outstanding and eligible to vest based on performance goals that would require significant and sustained stockholder value increase in order to deliver value (the threshold performance goal required more than a 200% stock price increase from our trading price at the time the 2019 grants were made).
-In addition, the compensation committee examined market data from Radford and was mindful that performance-vesting awards were rare among our peer companies with whom we compete for talent.
+The compensation committee did not grant PSUs in 2019 and 2020 because it felt that the outstanding 2018-2020 PSUs continued to provide a meaningful proportion of unearned "performancevesting" equity incentive to our named executive officers (particularly for our CEO who received 50% of his entire 2018 equity award target in the form of 2018-2020 PSUs), as the 2018-2020 PSUs remained outstanding and eligible to vest shortly following 2020 based on performance goals that would require significant and sustained stockholder value increase in order to deliver value (the threshold performance goal required more than a 144% stock price increase from our trading price at the time the 2020 equity grants were made).

-The compensation committee determined that time-based stock options would continue to be part of the 2019 equity awards to our named executive officers because our compensation committee believes that stock options are inherently performance-based, and automatically link executive pay to stockholder return, as the value realized, if any, from an award of stock options is dependent upon, and directly proportionate to, future appreciation in our stock price.
+The compensation committee determined that time-based stock options would continue to be part of the 2020 equity awards to our named executive officers because our compensation committee believes that stock options are inherently performance-based, and automatically link executive pay to stockholder return, as the value realized, if any, from an award of stock options is dependent upon, and directly proportionate to, future appreciation in our stock price.
 Regardless of the reported value in the Summary Compensation Table, our named executive officers will only receive value from their stock option awards if the market price of our common stock increases above the market price of our common stock at the time of grant, and remains above such price as the stock options continue to vest.
 Stock options also do not have downside protection, and the awards will not provide value to the holder when the stock price is below the exercise price.